JuliaRegistries/TagBot/README.md

   changelog_ignore: ignore this label, ignore this label too
 ```

-Whitespace, case, dashes, and underscores are ignored when comparing labels.
+White-space, case, dashes, and underscores are ignored when comparing labels.